 DHS Audit: $1 billion in Medicaid funding vulnerable to fraud

-MINNEAPOLIS (FOX 9) - A third-party audit of the Minnesota Department of Human Services (DHS) identified more than $1.7-billion in Medicaid funding that may be vulnerable to waste, fraud and abuse.
+MINNEAPOLIS (FOX 9) - A third-party audit of the Minnesota Department of Human Services (DHS) identified more than $1 billion in Medicaid funding that may be vulnerable to waste, fraud and abuse.

 What we know: